Tell the ‘Dad Bod’ His Days Are Numbered

 You can guess where we fall on this one!

 It’s true that men tend to get soft around the middle after 50 or so.
 We get it – completely – and we are here to help.
 Because it’s simply not true that being out of shape and headed toward obesity is inevitable in our 40s, 50s, 60s and beyond.
-With exercise and diet, men can keep the tummy flatter, maintain or even build muscle tone, and look, feel, and move more like they did when they were younger.
+With exercise and diet, men can keep their tummy flatter, maintain or even build muscle tone, and look, feel, and move more like they did when they were younger.

 Dangerous Body Images